janus-idp/backstage-plugins/plugins/kiali/DEVELOPMENT.md

        dangerouslyDisableDefaultAuthPolicy: true
    ```

-7. Run `yarn start:backstage` from the project root.
+7. Run `yarn dev` from the project root.
 8. After create a new component, the Kiali tab should be enabled:

 ![catalog-list](./images/kiali-tab-backstage.png)